opentk/opentk.net/learn/chapter1/6-transformations.md

 angle in degrees = angle in radians * (180.0f / PI)
 angle in radians = angle in degrees * (PI / 180.0f)
 Where PI equals (sort of) 3.14159265359.
+In addition, OpenTK provides the function `MathHelper.DegreesToRadians` to easily convert to radians.

 Rotating half a circle would rotate us 360/2 = 180 degrees and rotating 1/5th to the right means we rotate 360/5 = 72 degrees to the right.
 This is demonstrated for a basic 2D vector where \(\color{red}{\bar{v}}\) is rotated 72 degrees to the right from \(\color{green}{\bar{k}}\):